Effective Read-Alouds for Early Literacy

 About the Authors

-Katherine A. Beauchat, EdD, is Assistant Professor at York College of Pennsylvania, where she teaches undergraduate and graduate classes in literacy education.
-Her research interests include professional development for preschool educators in the area of literacy and language instruction and effective techniques and strategies to bolster at-risk preschool children's oral language and vocabulary development.
+Katherine A. Beauchat, EdD, is Associate Professor at Middle Georgia State University, where she teaches graduate classes in literacy education and dyslexia.
+Her educational career includes teaching in Head Start, PreK, and kindergarten.
+She has served as a PreK–3 reading specialist, a middle school reading coach, and an Early Reading First Head Start coach.
+Her research interests include professional development in literacy and language instruction for early childhood educators, in the context of the science of reading, and effective strategies to bolster at-risk young children’s oral language and vocabulary development.

 Audience